 Sue Ann graduated from Hunter College in 1987 with a Bachelor of Science in Nursing.
 She began her career as a nurse at New York University Medical Center in General Surgery, Cardiac Surgery, and later on the Kidney and Liver Transplant unit.
 Sue Ann went on to get her Masters in Nursing and Adult/Acute Nurse Practitioner degree from NYU in 1994.
-She has been with Beth Israel Medical Center since 1994, and is the senior NP on the Cardio- Thoracic team.
+She has been with Mount Sinai Beth Israel since 1994, and is the senior NP on the Cardio- Thoracic team.

 Carmina graduated from Hunter College (CUNY) with a Bachelor of Science in Nursing in 1991.
 She started her nursing career at New York University Medical Center, working with Cardio-Thoracic/General Surgical/Liver & Renal Transplant patients from 1991-1996; she continued as a Nurse Care Manager in the Department of Medicine from 1996-1998.
 She pursued her graduate studies at New York University and received her Masters in Nursing with a specialty in Adult/Acute Care in 1997.
 Carmina has been a nurse practitioner and a proud member of the Beth Israel Cardio- Thoracic Surgery Department since 1998.